Andy3153/andy3153-zshrc/README.md

 You can just open them up in a text editor and you'll see their story in there ;)

-Also, don't get confused if you see this repo get deleted and re-posted, I'm still learning how to use git.
+Also, don't get confused if you see this repo get deleted and re-posted, I'm still learning how to use git

 Feel free to give me advice!